KarmaCoordinates/karma/.static/calculating_karma_coordinates.md

 ## Scientific Inquiry
 Everyday we witness millions of *Jiv* being born around us in form of various species and millions dying.
 Every *Jiv* has a unique experience.
 A *Jiv* comes into an existence, encounters unique experiences, develops *Bhav* and then perishes.
 What is the precursors to *Jiv*?
 Why every *Jiv* is presented a unique experience?
 If *Jiv* perishes, what continues - Who is the witness that knows after perishing of *Jiv*??
 Is it an awareness, *Sukshm*, or God?
 In this *Prakriti* made up of three *Gunas*, what material is awareness, *Sukshm* or God made up of?

+*Sankhya* means numeric/quantifiable and has laid down a foundation for logical articulation of the construct of our universe.
+KarmaCoordinates builds upon this foundation and proposes a framework to calculate number of lives till *Moksha*.

 ## References